Deformation of $F$-injectivity and local cohomology: Preliminaries and Notations

-\begin{remark} The perfectness of the residue field in Lemma~\ref{lemma2} is necessary.
-In the case, $R = k$, the natural Frobenius action on the simple $k$-module $k$ is bijective if and only if $k$ is perfect. \end{remark}
+\begin{remark} The perfectness of the residue field in Lemma \ref{lemma2} is necessary.
+In the case, $R = k$, the natural Frobenius action on the simple $k$-module $k$ is bijective if and only if $k$ is perfect.
+See also \cite[Cor.
+7.7 and Prop.
+7.12]{Ene} for similar discussion. \end{remark}